gijslebesque/deploy-react-app/README.md

 app.use(express.static(path.join(__dirname, "build")));
 ```

-After all your other routes add the folliwing code to always serve your react app.
+After all your other routes add the following code to always serve your react app.

 ```
 app.get("/*", function(req, res) {